 Travel Snack Ideas

 - Fruit: It is best to bring fruit that isn’t super juicy and delicate.
 Our favorite options are: apple slices, cuties, grapes, blueberries, fruit squeeze pouches, dried apricots, apples or pears, freeze dried fruits.

 - Trail mix: Pick up some at the store or make your own with dried berries, nuts and seeds.
 Avoid mixes with chocolate chips since those might melt in a toasty car.
 We do like to throw in mini m&m’s because they usually don’t melt.

 - Whole grain crackers: Sometimes your kids need some carbohydrates to make their stomachs feel full immediately so you can make it to the next town for lunch.
 Whole grain crackers are a great, healthy snack that will buy you a little more mileage.

-- Fruit snacks: Keep in mind with this one that not all fruit snacks are created equal.
+- Fruit leather: Keep in mind with this one that not all fruit leathers are created equal.
 Make sure that your fruit snacks don’t have sweeteners or artificial colorings.
 That being said there are multiple brands on the market that are sweetened and colored with fruit juice and relatively mess free.
-Plus, there is always the original fruits snack..Dried fruit!

 - Whole grain cereal: Cereal makes for a great snack that won’t make a mess when served dry.
 Pack individual servings of cereals that aren’t high in sugar so your kids don’t get stir crazy from all the sweeteners.